tldr-pages/tldr/pages/common/sn.md

 # sn

-> Mono StrongName utility for signing assemblies.
+> Mono StrongName utility for signing and verifying IL assemblies.

 - Generate a new StrongNaming key: